oren/todo/README.md

 ## Development flow
 * When I change app.ts, the typescript compiler generate build/app.js
-* The command `npm link` allow me to run the program as a script from any location on my laptop with the command `site`.
-The location of the js file is /home/oren/.nvm/versions/node/v18.18.0/bin/site
+* The command `npm link` allow me to run the program as a script from any location on my laptop with the command `todo`.
+The location of the js file is /home/oren/.nvm/versions/node/v18.18.0/bin/todo
 * The template.html file is located in the 'build' folder

 ## Notes